antoinegodin/SFCSummerSchooParis2017/README.md

 install.packages("networkD3")
 ```

 Once those packages have been installed, download the PK-SFC package on your computer and store it in a folder of your choice.
 Make sure that the name of the package is "PKSFC_1.5.tar.gz".
-Then run the following comand line.
+Then run the following command line.
 It will install the package from your local folder where 'pathToYourFolder' represent the path to the folder where you downloaded the package.

 ```{r, eval=F}
 install.packages("pathToYourFolder/PKSFC_1.5.tar.gz",repos = NULL, type="source")